asmekal/iclr2020-notes/README.md

 ![RealnessGAN](https://user-images.githubusercontent.com/14358106/80428366-5784b700-88f2-11ea-850e-daeee64cc0df.png)

+- [iclr.video](https://iclr.cc/virtual/poster_Hkxzx0NtDB.html) use classifier as energy function; helps to improve applications of generative models to target tasks (OOD detection, adversarial robustness, etc) [Your classifier is secretly an energy based model and you should treat it like one](http://www.openreview.net/pdf?id=Hkxzx0NtDB)

 - physics-motivated model for videos (beautiful motivation, but works with only very simple systems of objects so far).
 The idea is to learn encoder from pixel space, Hamiltonian network (which rules the system state) and decoder from latent space back to pixel space.
 The system evolution is going by adjusting state +alpha * dt, where alpha is speed.
 In practice it is useless but I liked the idea and motivation.
 [Hamiltonian Generative Networks](http://www.openreview.net/pdf?id=HJenn6VFvB)